 Mental Health & Learning Disabilities Coordinator

-Appointment availability: Tuesday, Wednesday, Friday
+Appointment availability: Wednesday, Friday

 Beth has worked at Monkseaton Medical Centre for 9 years starting as a receptionist, then working as a secretary and is now one of our Mental Health and Learning Disabilities coordinators.
 Beth studied a masters in Psychology and has also completed a counselling skills qualification.

 Beth is enjoying being a new mum and taking her son on long walks.
-She is looking forward to returning to work in January.

 Susan Gent (F)